hypebeast/OSCShark/README.md

 ## Credits

-Thanks to [http://www.kasperkamperman.com/](Kasper Kamperman) for the initial idea.
+Thanks to [Kasper Kamperman](http://www.kasperkamperman.com/) for the initial idea.
 You can find his OSC Datamonitor [http://www.kasperkamperman.com/blog/osc-datamonitor/](here).

-For receiving OSC messages [http://gruntthepeon.free.fr/oscpkt/](OscPkt) is used.
+For receiving OSC messages [OscPkt](http://gruntthepeon.free.fr/oscpkt/) is used.
 Thanks Julien Pommier for this wonderful library.

 ## License